 - show what information the Commission proposes to publish, how and to whom the information will be published and how the Commission will otherwise comply with the IPS.

-This IPS Plan outlines the mechanisms and procedures the Commission is required to undertake in managing and making information available.
-This includes:
+The Commission's IPS Agency Plan outlines the mechanisms and procedures the Commission is required to undertake in managing and making information available.
+These include:

-The Commission’s Chief Operating Officer, with assistance from the Manager, Communications, oversees the implementation of the IPS.
+The Commission’s Chief Operating Officer, with assistance from the Director of Communications, oversees the implementation of the IPS.